Secretariat

 Biram holds a PhD in nutrition from Denis Diderot University (Paris, France), a master’s in public health from Royal Tropical Institute (KIT, Amsterdam, Netherlands) and a MSc in the analysis of food policies and practices from Pantheon Sorbonne University (Paris, France).
 He is a certified strategy planning professional (SPP) from the International Association of Strategy Professionals.

-Marwa holds a PhD in international health systems and a master’s degree in environmental and population epidemiology, with a focus on risk assessment and public policy.
+She holds a PhD in international health systems and dual master’s degrees in environmental health and occupational medicine.
 She specializes in leveraging routine data systems to inform equitable health investments.

 Prior to joining the World Bank, Diwa worked as a senior health system specialist at the Global Fund, where she contributed to the Global Fund’s RSSH agenda.
 In this role, she provided specialized technical support in community health financing approaches, HRH, social contracting with CSOs, and the integration of disease programs within countries' health system structures, particularly in preparation for the Global Fund’s Cycle 7.